aidanwolf/argg-modules/index.md

 `lte:(number or variable)` less than or equal to

 `modulo:(number or variable)` leaves 0 remainder (same as 16 % 4 = 0)

+Use `always:true` to make the module check for consistent updates, otherwise it will only check once

+Note: Make sure to include the proper prefix `!` or `#` when interacting with server-side variables

 ### AnchorToHand
 `AnchorToHand[slowParent:number,bothHands:true]`